Calm The Cravings: Cortisol-Balancing Breakfast Bowl Recipe

 • kiwi: is a source of essential vitamin-C (a collagen builder), and dietary fibre if you keep the skin on

-• protein powder: made from whey, casein, or plantbased (pea/brown rice) provides a healthy hit of protein and is super easy to add 30-60g just by dumping in a scoop to the yoghurt
+• protein powder: whey or vegan (pea/brown rice) adds a 30-60g serving just by dumping in a scoop to the yoghurt

 Food Sensitivities